mainanorbert/alx-higher_level_programming/README.md

 # A Higher Level Programmming Language Repository
 ![My Python Logo](https://media.istockphoto.com/id/1189210101/photo/python-programming-language-concept-woman-developer-with-her-hand-holding-modern-sign-with.webp?b=1&s=170667a&w=0&k=20&c=2olSCm8U7KNUS6RuCFZcgrPvWy_H_QMgyLbAZWnFJ28=)
-### This repository shall have codes on Python programming language
+### This repository has projects containing Python programming language
 ## The following concepts are covered by each project:
 ### **1. x00.
 Python - Hello, World**
 - What is the Zen of Python